Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 #### Note!

 `React` and the `DOM`: React uses its own copy of the DOM which is called the **Virtual DOM**.
 React handles changes to this internal copy of the DOM and the real DOM in the browser to keep everything in sync.
-Although `JSX` looks almost identical to the same HTML we’d type into a `.html` file, it’s important to understand it doesn’t map directly to the `HTML` that’s eventually output to the browser.
+Although `JSX` looks almost identical to the same HTML you’d type into a `.html` file, it’s important to understand it doesn’t map directly to the `HTML` that’s eventually output to the browser.

 ### Add a Dynamic Message